Repair & Service

 We explain options and next steps.
 You decide what makes sense before any major work.

-What to bring (so we can help faster)
+What to bring so we can help faster

-- The vacuum (not just the hose or head)
+- The vacuum, not just the hose or head

-- Main floor head / power nozzle
+- Main floor head or power nozzle

-- Charging dock/charger if cordless
+- Charging dock or charger if cordless

-- Any parts that broke off (if applicable)
+- Any parts that broke off, if applicable

 Repair FAQ